PERTHSHIRE AMBER FESTIVAL EQUALITY, ACCESS & RISK POLICY

 - our concert/workshop booking process (online and phone) gives scope for

 personal attention to special needs of audience members/participants.

 The festival encourages all those attending (young and old, locals and visitors) to

 both participate in and enjoy music from both amateurs and professional

 musicians from Scotland and abroad.
 To this end the festival programme includes

 welcoming acoustic music 'sessions' and ‘singarounds’ in local pubs, an Open Mic

 for amateur involvement, early evening Cabaret Amber for young, aspiring

-professionals, workshops and masterclasses with experts as well as the full concert
+professionals as well as the concert programme.

 The festival will be carried out in conjunction with highly reputable venues, hotels